Shock Corridor: Plot

 The second witness to Sloan's murder, Trent, was one of the first black students to integrate a segregated Southern university.
 Psychologically traumatized by the abuses he suffered there, he now imagines himself a member of the Ku Klux Klan, and stirs up the patients with white nationalist dogma.
 The third and final witness is Boden, an atomic scientist scarred by the knowledge of the devastating power of intercontinental ballistic missiles.
 He has regressed to the mentality of a six-year-old child.

-After a hospital riot, Barrett is straitjacketed and subjected to shock treatment, and comes to believe Cathy is truly his sister, rejecting her when she comes to visit.
+After a hospital riot, Johnny is straitjacketed and subjected to shock treatment, and comes to believe Cathy is truly his sister, rejecting her when she visits.
 He experiences many other symptoms of mental breakdown while he learns the identity of the killer - Wilkes, a hospital attendant who committed the murder to cover up his sexual liaisons with numerous female patients.
 Johnny confronts Wilkes in the hydrotherapy room, and begins a violent altercation with him, eventually extracting a confession in front of witnesses.

 Wilkes is apprehended, and Johnny is finally able to write his story on Sloan's murder, but the ordeal leaves him with a shattered psyche, and he is diagnosed with schizophrenia.
 Some time later, Cathy visits Johnny in the hospital.
 She laments to a psychologist about Johnny's mental decline, as Johnny sits idly in a catatonic state.

 Cast

 Production

+Fuller originally wrote the film under the title Straitjacket for Fritz Lang in the late 1940s, but Lang wanted to change the lead character to a woman, so Joan Bennett could play the role.

+The film was shot on a ten-day shooting schedule with scarce resources.

-Constance Towers was asked by Samuel Fuller to be in the film during dinner at Fuller's house.
+Constance Towers was asked by Fuller to be in the film during dinner at Fuller's house.